Pleasure, challenge, self-realization, social experience, and athletic achievement attract thousands to the 2022 Tiberias Marathon.

-- It is recommended to weigh before and after the run (without clothes, which tend to absorb a lot of sweat), in order to estimate the volume of fluid lost during the run.
-Every 1 kg drop from the weight before the run requires drinking 1-1.5 liters of water (no more!).
+- Weigh yourself before and after the run (without clothes, which tend to absorb sweat) in order to determine the fluid volume lost during the run.
+Each 1 Kg of weight loss requires drinking 1-1.5 liters of water (no more!)

-- Dress in accordance with the expected weather conditions in the race.
-It is recommended to make dry clothes for changing after the race.
+- Dress according to the weather forecast for the race.
+Prepare dry clothes to change into after the race.

-- It is recommended to write personal information on the back of the number tag that will include identifying details: name, telephone number and essential medical details, such as – sensitivity to medications, background diseases (diabetes, asthma, etc.) and more.
+- Record your personal details on the back of your bib, including the following: Name, telephone number, and essential medical information, such as drug sensitivity, background diseases (diabetes, asthma, etc.), and more.

-- Diabetics are asked to run with a badge or other identification mark, indicating that they have diabetes, and take with them a carb in whatever way they are accustomed to, that will be within reach.
+- Diabetics are requested to run with a badge or another identifying mark, showing that they are diabetic, and to have a carbohydrate that they are used to within reach.

-- Asthma patients are asked to run with a badge or other identification mark, which indicates that they have asthma.
-It is recommended to use the inhaler as needed.
+- Asthma patients are requested to run with a badge or another identifying mark, showing that they suffer from asthma.
+Use of a ventilator is recommended as needed.

-- Stop running on the side of the road and contact one of the medical staff scattered along the track at each appearance of:
+- Stop running on the side of the road and contact a member of the medical staff in any case of:

-If you recognize that one of the other participants is feeling unwell or collapsing, seek medical attention immediately.
+If you notice one of the other participants feeling ill or collapsing, alert the medical staff immediately.

-Please note that to complete your registration and participate in the race, you must read carefully and sign the health declaration document, which appears when registering on the website.
+Please note, in order to complete your registration and participate in the race, you must carefully read and sign the health declaration appearing on the website.

-It is important to emphasize that you must pay attention to your health condition, before participating in the race, and in case of a medical problem you should consult a doctor.
+It is important to note that you must pay attention to your health before participating in the race and, in case of a medical problem, consult with a physician.

-Any change in your health in the days leading up to the race (fever, insomnia, heart problems, vomiting, etc.) requires medical advice.
+Any change in your condition on the days preceding the race (fever, sleeplessness, cardiac issues, vomiting, etc.) obligates a medical consultation.

-* Please note that the health declaration must be signed electronically, during the initial registration process only.
+*FYI, the health declaration must be signed electronically during the preliminary registration process only.